Sterling boosted by consumer confidence and housing data

 boosted by improved consumer confidence and rising British house

-well in the wake of June's shock vote to leave the European
+holding up well despite a shock vote to leave the European Union

 Market research firm GfK said its gauge of consumer